cefothe/internet-provider/README.md

 ### Administrator
 Administrator is a role in the system that will manage the entity product, will be responsible to list all existing clients, and all bilings related to them.

 ### User stories
 1) As a physical person I need to be able to purchase exactly one product.
 2) As a legal entity I need to be able to purchase more than one product.
-3) As an administrator I need to be able to see all products related to their clients.
+3) As an administrator I need to be able to see all products.
 4) As a client(physical or legal) in a certain time during the month I will receive a receipt from the system.
 5) As a client(physical or legal) I need to be able to pay the receipt.
 6) As a system if there is a not paid receipt I need to stop their product.